 How to Have a Zero Waste Home

-Here are simple zero waste tips to help you make your first steps towards your zero waste home:
+Here are simple zero waste tips to help you make your first steps toward your zero waste home:

 - Reduce food waste: The first and most simple way to reduce overall waste is by starting with food waste.
 Keep your food fresh for longer by introducing beeswax wraps or plant-based containers.